 If you don’t have managing access to the profile (a Google My Business account), you won’t be able to update it.

 Pro tip: Include important keywords in your business description to have a positive impact on your rankings.

 2. Encourage business reviews

 Did you know that 81% of shoppers research companies online before making a purchase?
 They look for impartial opinions and recommendations – and they find answers on Google Reviews.

 With a high volume of good reviews, the chances are that you’ll outrank your competitors in local search and, as a result, attract more new customers.

 Does this sound tempting?
-Here’s how to encourage customers to leave reviews: make sure to return the favor and offer incentives.
+Here’s how to encourage customers to leave reviews: Create a free QR Code for your business, redirect it to the review platform of your choice.
+Additionally, make sure to return the favor and offer incentives.
 Give discounts or freebies for every 5-star review.

 You can consider adding flyers with QR Codes promoting your Google review campaign to all purchases.
 This can help you gain a significant amount of reviews.